 ARE NOT ACCEPTED.

-If you absolutely cannot hand your progressive paper milestone deadlines in to me in person, here are some alternatives:
+If you absolutely cannot hand your progressive paper deadlines in to me in person, here are some alternatives:

 During the semester, I may ask for a copy